swatikoundinya/chococake/ingredients.md

     1 teaspoon of vanilla extract (optional)
     1 tablespoon of lemon juice or vinegar mix gently with spatula or whisk.
 There should not be any bubbles in the batter

-    baking =
-    pour the batter into a pan
-    bake it in a preheated oven for 25-28 minutes check after 25 minutes
-    allow it to cool down for 8-10 minutes decorate with different stuff andit is ready!
-})